Digital Sustainability in IT & Telecommunications

 Regulation GDPR compliance built into domestic hosting

-Jurisdiction Swedish law, EU protections—not US CLOUD Act
+Jurisdiction Swedish law, EU protections

 Infrastructure High fiber penetration, reliable grid